manojitnath/manojitnath.com/README.md

 - [Astro Paper](https://github.com/satnaing/astro-paper) by [@satnaing](https://github.com/satnaing)
 - [Tania Rascia](https://www.taniarascia.com/)

 The Hugo code has been custom-written and tailored to my preferences.
-This repository is not intended to be used as a theme or starter template However, I encourage others to take inspiration from this project and build their own personal blog :smiley:
+This repository is not intended to be used as a theme or starter template.
+However, I encourage others to take inspiration from this project and build their own personal blog :smiley:

 ---